shirsbrunner/shirsbrunner.github.io/src/articles/20260523_living_things/article.md

 No Scoby grow - the tea developed a layer, but it's improbable, that this is a scoby.
 Based on the instructions, a scoby should be present.
 This might either be related to the base drink (green tea is not recommendet for growing a scoby), to not having enough black tea, or to something completely different, like heat, chance and so on.

 ### 2026-09-12 Buying a pet
-In hindsight, maybe this was a veeery thin Scoby.
-I bought a Scoby on the internet and successfully made Kombucha twice already.
-The small disc sank to the ground the first and the second time and a film grew on the top of the tea.
-Initially I thought this was yeast, and threw it away (still drinking the Kombucha).
-The second time I salvaged it and it's now fermenting tea in the vat.
-My fermenting glass is a bit wide and the scoby has the size of a small plate.
-Still, flavours are not bad.
-Apple smells a bit like vinegar, but tastes good.
-Sour cherries has a good taste and a lot more fizz.
+In hindsight, maybe the skin on top was a veeery thiny Scoby.
+After the summer holidays, I bought a Scoby on the internet.
+It was delivered in a bag with some starter Kombucha - a thin disc of 10cm in diameter.
+I've been using this to successfully make Kombucha twice already.

+The small disc sank to the ground of the brewing pot both times, and a thin film grew on the top of the tea.
+Initially I thought this was yeast, and threw it away (still drinking the Kombucha - apparently yeast can only change the taste).
+The second time I pulled it out with the starter scoby.
+It's now fermenting tea with his mom.

+My fermenting glass is a bit wide and the new scoby has the size of a breakfast plate.

+Flavours tested so far:
+- Apple smells a bit like apple vinegar, but tastes good.
+Not too many bubbles.
+- Sour cherries has a good taste and a lot more fizz.
+The bottles need burping daily.

+## Sidenote
+Apparently, making Kombucha at an industrial scale is done in Switzerland for like 10 years now.
+The brewers also started doing soft drinks and seem to be behind the current Mate boom.